ROH-0001/TechnicalChallenge/README.md

 ### Design Decisions

-**.Shared class library:** The .Shared project contains DTOs and form models used by both client and server for type safety and reducing duplication.
+**.Shared class library:** The .Shared project contains the models used by both client and server for type safety and reducing duplication.

 **Email Uniqueness:** Intentionally allowed duplicate emails since this is a user management system without an auth requirement.